 A second method would be to increase charges for municipal services.
 Some progress has already been made in this area with the revision of permit and license inspection fees and with the revision of parking fine schedules.
-The additional revenue has not been great since these sources of revenue were not large to begin with, but the approach is significant.
+The additional acceptable has not been great since these sources of revenue were not large to begin with, but the approach is significant.
 It may be that in future years the town will have to seriously consider charging for some municipal services on the basis of cost.
-Such services as adult education, recreation, library service, and waste disposal might be paid for by user charges in much the same way that the town now charges for water and for street and side. walk betterments.
+Such services as adult education, recreation in the paid for by user charges in much the same way that the town now charges for water and for street and side. walk betterments.